 |Selenium||15.0 mcg||14.3 mcg|

 Both fish contain a good number of minerals and vitamins.
 At first glance it’s difficult to determine which fish provides more.
-Therefore, is rainbow trout or brown trout healthier?
+Let’s take a close look at which one is healthier.

 Brown trout is healthier than rainbow trout due to its higher percentage of heart healthy omega-3 fatty acids and B vitamins.
-Brown trout provides more B12, thiamin, riboflavin, B5, folate and selenium.
-Brown trout contains less cholesterol and total fat than rainbow trout.
+It provides more B12, thiamin, riboflavin, B5, folate and selenium.
+It also contains less cholesterol and total fat than rainbow trout.

 Rainbow trout is healthy and provides a good number of omega-3 fatty acids and minerals.
-Rainbow trout provides a higher percentage of B6, niacin, potassium, magnesium, phosphorus, calcium and zinc.
+It provides a higher percentage of B6, niacin, potassium, magnesium, phosphorus, calcium and zinc.

 It difficult to argue against either trout for their health benefits.
 The major difference between the two is the omega-3 fatty acids.
 If you’re wondering why they’re so important, keep reading the next section.